bioidiap/bob.learn.boosting/doc/example.rst

 ===========================================

 As an example for the classification task, we perform a classification of hand-written digits using the `MNIST <http://yann.lecun.com/exdb/mnist>`_ database.
-There, images of single hand-written digits are stored, and a training and test set is provided, which we can access with our `xbob.db.mnist <http://pypi.python.org/pypi/xbob.db.mnist>`_ database interface.
+There, images of single hand-written digits are stored, and a training and test set is provided, which we can access with our `bob.db.mnist <http://pypi.python.org/pypi/bob.db.mnist>`_ database interface.

 .. note::
-  In fact, to minimize the dependencies to other packages, the ``xbob.db.mnist`` database interface is replaced by a local interface.
+  In fact, to minimize the dependencies to other packages, the ``bob.db.mnist`` database interface is replaced by a local interface.

 In our experiments, we simply use the pixel gray values as features.
 Since the gray values are discrete in range :math:`[0, 255]`, we can employ both the stump decision classifiers and the look-up-table's.